-We are a leading global consulting firm that offers economic, financial, and business management consulting expertise and applies advanced analytic techniques and in-depth industry knowledge to complex engagements for a broad range of clients.
-Founded in 1965, we work with major law firms, businesses, accounting firms, and governments in providing original, authoritative advice and a wide range of services.
+We are a leading global consulting firm specializing in litigation, regulatory, and financial consulting, and management consulting.
+We advise clients on economic and financial matters pertaining to litigation and regulatory proceedings, and guide corporations through critical business strategy and performance-related issues.
+Since 1965, we have been engaged by clients for our unique combination of functional expertise and industry knowledge, and for our objective solutions to complex problems.
 We combine economic and financial analysis with expertise in litigation and regulatory support, business strategy and planning, market and demand forecasting, policy analysis, and engineering and technology strategy.
 We are often retained in high-stakes matters, such as multibillion-dollar mergers and acquisitions, new product introductions, major strategy and capital investment decisions, and complex litigation, the outcomes of which often have significant consequences for the parties involved.
-These matters often require independent analysis, and as a result companies must rely on outside experts.
+These matters often require independent analysis, and as a result, companies must rely on outside experts.
 Our analytical strength enables us to reach objective, factual conclusions that help clients make important business and policy decisions and resolve critical disputes.
-Companies turn to us because we can provide large teams of highly credentialed and experienced economic and finance experts to address critical, tough assignments with high-stakes outcomes.
+Companies turn to us because we can provide large teams of highly credentialed and experienced economic and finance experts to address critical, tough assignments, with high-stakes outcomes.

 We offer consulting services in two broad areas: litigation, regulatory, and financial consulting and management consulting.
-These two areas represented approximately 97% of our consolidated revenues in fiscal 2009.
-The remaining 3% came from our NeuCo subsidiary.
+These two areas represented approximately 98% of our consolidated revenues for both the five-week transition period ended January 1, 2011 and fiscal 2010.
+The remaining 2% came from our NeuCo subsidiary.
 We provide our services primarily through our highly credentialed and experienced staff of employee consultants.
-As of November 28, 2009, we employed 586 consultants, including approximately 125 employee consultants with doctorates and approximately 237 employee consultants with other advanced degrees.
+As of January 1, 2011, we employed 520 consultants, including approximately 113 employee consultants with doctorates and approximately 205 employee consultants with other advanced degrees.
 Our employee consultants have backgrounds in a wide range of disciplines, including economics, business, corporate finance, materials sciences, accounting, and engineering.
 We are extremely selective in our hiring of consultants, recruiting from leading universities, industry, and government.
 Many of our employee consultants are nationally or internationally recognized as experts in their respective fields and have published scholarly articles, lectured extensively, and have been quoted in the press.
+They combine outstanding intellectual acumen with practical experience and in-depth understanding of industries and markets.
 To enhance the expertise we provide to our clients, we maintain close working relationships with a select group of renowned academic and industry non-employee experts.

 Our business is diversified across multiple dimensions, including service offerings and vertical industry coverage, as well as areas of functional expertise, client base, and geography.
-Through 21 offices located around the world, we provide multiple services across 21 areas of functional expertise to hundreds of clients across 17 vertical industries.
+Through 20 offices located around the world, we provide multiple services across 22 areas of functional expertise to hundreds of clients across 17 vertical industries.
 We believe this diversification reduces our dependence on any particular market, industry, or geographic area.